Usage

 - Open the XR Browser or XRViewer app on your iPhone and navigate to

-to open the teleoperation web app - Align your phone with the robot, and then press the "Start episode" button to begin teleoperation
+to open the teleoperation web app. - Align your phone with the robot (see photos below).

 Note

-To run the teleop web app, both the mini PC and the phone require internet access.
-Typically, we connect all devices to a router with internet access.
+To run the teleop web app, both the server and the phone need internet access.

 Tip